bradscalio/openshift-cd-demo-va/README.md

 ## Automated Deploy on OpenShift

-If you are in a Disconnected environment, please run the following command first
+If you are in a Disconnected environment, please run the following command first to install all the templates locally.

 ```
-./scripts/install-local.sh deploy
+./scripts/install-local-templates.sh deploy
 ```

 You can use the `scripts/provision.sh` script provided to deploy the entire demo in a disconnected environment: